Classification of generalized Seifert fiber spaces: Preliminaries

 The sets of points in $F$-, $SF$-, $E$-, $SE$- and $R$-fibers are denoted by $F$, $SF$, $E$, $SE$ and $R$, respectively.
-The fiber space $X^*$ is a $2$-orbifold.
+The quotient space $X^{\ast}$ of the local circle action, with the quotient topology, admits a $2$-orbifold structure (see for example \cite{GalazZimbronLocalS1}).
 Its boundary consists of the images of $F$-, $SF$- and $SE$-fibers under the natural projection map, while the interior consists of $R$-fibers and a finite number of $E$-fibers.